 - Making sure that a completed and signed internship contract is submitted to the Center for Life & Work prior to starting the internship;

 - Keeping the faculty supervisor apprised of any problems that arise in the course of the internship, as well as periodically reporting on progress at the work site; and

-- Submitting, to the Career & Internship Advisor, complete reports on evaluation forms (provided by the Career and Internship Advisor) by both the intern and the internship site supervisor before the end of the semester.
+- Submitting, to the Center for Life & Work, complete reports on evaluation forms (provided by the Center for Life & Work) by both the intern and the internship site supervisor before the end of the semester.
 Grades are based, in part, on these completed reports.

 Internships at CalArts that are awarded academic credit are treated with the same rigor as coursework.
 Students are expected to commit the same amount of time and energy to an internship as they would to a class.
-In turn, the Career and Internship Advisor and the supervising faculty member will help ensure that the student’s investment is matched by a valuable educational experience.
-Regular communication among the Internship Advisor, the faculty member and the student is crucial to this process.
+In turn, the Center for Life & Work and the supervising faculty member will help ensure that the student’s investment is matched by a valuable educational experience.
+Regular communication among the Center for Life & Work, the faculty member and the student is crucial to this process.